 Olga Fuentes MBPsS, Reg.
 MBACP, BSc (Hons), MA

 I am a counsellor/therapist, a graduate psychologist and a counselling tutor.
-I work with children, young people, adults, couples and families.
+I work with young people, adults, couples and families.

 My approach integrates Psychodynamic theory and Systemic therapy, including Narrative therapy, when working with relationship problems (couple, family, friends, at work, etc.).
 I also practice eclecticism when working with a wide range of issues as I select different approaches according to clients's needs, incorporating principles from Cognitive Behavioral Therapy and Mindfulness.
 To me, counselling and therapy mainly involve actively listening, understanding and accepting clients in order to enhance their well-being and to help them make effective changes in their lives.